'My pilot just jumped out': Radio captures horror mid-air moment

 The emergency landing was radioed in at Raleigh Durham International Airport on Friday, according to news station WRAL.

-From the recording air traffic control can be heard relaying implausible emergency broadcast:
+From the recording air traffic control can be heard relaying an implausible emergency broadcast:

 "We have a pilot who was inbound to the field.
 His co-pilot jumped out of the aircraft."